MarcoForte/bayesian-matting/README.md

 - python 3.5+ (Though it should run on 2.7 with some minor tweaks)
 - scipy
 - numpy
+- numba > 0.30.1 (Not neccesary, but does give a 5x speedup)
 - matplotlib
 - opencv